 – in case of plagiarism and text recycling, details should be given about the relevant texts/articles.

-Contribution to editorial decisions: peer review assists the editor in making editorial decisions and, through editorial communication with the author, may also assist the author in improving the manuscript.
+- The reviewers assist the editor in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.

-Confidentiality: any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except if authorized by the editor.
+- The referees are kindly requested to treat any manuscripts received for review as confidential documents.
+They must not be shown to or discussed with others except if authorized by the editors of Qualitative Sociology Review.

-Standards of objectivity: reviews should be conducted objectively.
+- The review process should be conducted with objectivity.
 Personal criticism of the author is unacceptable.
-Referees should express their views clearly with appropriate supporting arguments.
+The opinions and recommendations should be expressed clearly with appropriate supporting arguments.

-Acknowledgement of sources: reviewers should identify any relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument was previously reported should be accompanied by a relevant citation.
-A reviewer should also call to the editor’s attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.
+- The reviewers should also call to the editor’s attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.

-Disclosure and conflict of interest: privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.
+- The reviewers should refuse to evaluate the manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.

-Complaints and appeals: The Publisher is obliged to collect and share with journal editors all complains and appeals against the journal, its staff, editorial board and the Publishing Company itself.
-The company is also obliged to inform COPE, when there is any violation of Publication Ethics and any other regulations applicable in Lodz University Press.
+Lodz University Press is obliged to collect and share with the editors all complaints and appeals received against the Qualitative Sociology Review, its staff and the editorial team or the publisher itself.
+The publisher is also obliged to inform COPE when there is any violation of Publication Ethics or any other ethical policies followed by the University of Lodz.